The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/field-guide.md

 **On merge conflicts:**
 You will hit them.
 They are not emergencies.
 A merge conflict means two people changed the same part of the codebase and Git cannot automatically decide which version to keep.
 Resolving them is a skill — one worth learning now, because it comes up in every engineering job.

----

-## Using AI as a Learning Tool

-You have access to Claude Code during Capstone.
-Used well, it is one of the most powerful learning accelerants available to you.
-Used poorly, it will quietly rob you of the understanding you need to present your project, answer interview questions, and grow as an engineer.

-The principle that governs everything in this section is simple: **AI is most useful when you already have a question, not when you are trying to avoid having one.** If you open Claude Code before you have tried something yourself, you are outsourcing the thinking.
-If you open it after you have hit a wall and formed a specific question, you are using it as a thinking partner.
-The difference between those two behaviors is the difference between a fellow who learns Python and a fellow who has Python-shaped code they cannot explain.

----

-### When to Use It

-**To translate concepts from JavaScript to Python**

-You already have a mental model.
-Use Claude Code to map it onto Python.
-Good prompts sound like:

-- "I know how to write a higher-order function in JavaScript.
-Show me the Python equivalent and explain what's different."
-- "In Express, middleware works like this.
-What's the equivalent pattern in Flask?"
-- "I understand how `async/await` works in JavaScript.
-How does Python handle asynchronous code differently?"

-This is one of the highest-leverage uses of AI during the first two weeks.
-You are not asking it to think for you — you are asking it to translate.

-**To understand code you did not write**

-When documentation or a tutorial shows you code you do not fully understand, paste it into Claude Code and ask it to explain it line by line.
-Ask it to connect each line to something you already know.
-Ask it to tell you what would happen if you changed a specific part.

-This is much more effective than re-reading the same code five times hoping it will click.

-**To pull apart a generated skeleton**

-Here is a legitimate use of AI to accelerate framework learning: ask Claude Code to generate a minimal app with a specific set of features — for example, a Flask app with user authentication and one one-to-many relationship.
-Then close Claude Code and spend your time reading every line of what it produced.
-Before you run it, try to predict what each part does.
-After you run it, break something intentionally and figure out why it broke.

-The generated code is not the output.
-Your understanding of the generated code is the output.

-**As a rubber duck before office hours**

-Before you bring a problem to office hours or ask a teammate for help, try explaining it to Claude Code first.
-Describe what you expected to happen, what actually happened, and what you have already tried.
-This forces you to articulate the problem clearly — and a clearly articulated problem is often halfway to a solution.
-If Claude Code helps you solve it, great.
-If it does not, you now have a much clearer question to bring to a human.

-**To get unstuck on syntax**

-Syntax errors and small implementation questions are a completely reasonable thing to ask Claude Code about.
-"How do I iterate over a dictionary in Python?" or "What's the syntax for a list comprehension with a conditional?" are not cheating.
-They are what the tool is for.
-The goal is not to memorize everything — it is to understand what you are doing.

----

-### When Not to Use It

-**Do not use it to generate features for your project before you understand how to build them yourself.**

-There is a meaningful difference between "I understand how database relationships work in Django and I am using Claude Code to help me write the model" and "I have no idea how Django models work and I am asking Claude Code to write them for me."
-The first is professional.
-The second will catch up with you at the Engineering Fair when someone asks you how your schema is designed.

-**Do not use it as a first resort when you are confused.**

-Confusion is the feeling of your brain building a new connection.
-Sit with it for a few minutes before reaching for AI.
-Try reading the documentation again.
-Try writing down in plain English what you think should happen.
-Try changing one thing and observing what breaks.
-AI can resolve confusion quickly, but it can also prevent you from developing the debugging instinct that makes you a strong engineer.

-**Do not merge code into your project that you cannot explain line by line.**

-This is the hard rule.
-If you cannot walk a teammate through a piece of code you wrote — how it works, why you made the choices you made, what would happen if a specific line changed — that code should not be in your codebase.
-Not because there is something wrong with using AI to help you write it, but because you are presenting this project at the Engineering Fair and defending it in interviews.
-"Claude wrote it" is not an answer that gets you hired.

----

-### A Useful Test

-Before you submit a PR, ask yourself: if my interviewer pulled up this file and asked me to walk them through it, could I do that confidently?
-If the answer is no, keep working until it is yes.

----

-*This document is a starting point.
-The best version of it is the one you build through your own research, your own throwaway apps, your own team's conversations, and your own hard-won confusion.
-Go figure it out.*